 What's a website

 Although a website looks like to a printed document viewed online, it's really a set of instructions (called code) that tell your computer what to show on screen.
-If you're using Internet Explorer, you can click on VIEW, then SOURCE to see the code for this page.
+If you're using a computer with a mouse, you can right click an empty part of the page to see various options including VIEW SOURCE to see the code for this page.

 That code is stored on a computer called a server that's connected to the internet 24 hours a day, 7 days a week.
 When you decide to visit a site, your computer uses the address to find where the site is stored.
 Then your internet browser software contacts the server, downloads the instructions and uses them to create the page on screen.